This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Naoussa at sunset

 The postcard-like Old Port is a unique place.
-It is there that smartly dressed tourists frequenting high-end restaurants co-exist with fishermen sitting on wooden stools and chatting the evening away.
+It is there that smartly dressed tourists frequenting high-end restaurants coexist with fishermen sitting on wooden stools, chatting the evening away.

-This fascinating blend is proof enough that Paros, no matter its popularity, is still an authentic island that offers glimpses into the wonders of local life as long as you look past its trendy facade and focus on these tiny yet invaluable everyday moments.
+This fascinating blend is proof enough that Paros, no matter how popular it is, is still an authentic island that offers glimpses into the wonders of local life.

 This image shows three locals chatting casually at the Old Port of Naoussa.